Open Saturated Sets Without Holonomy: The Schwartzmann-Sullivan asymptotic cycles

-The Dirac currents for $\XX_{g}$ are the positively oriented, nontrivial tangent vectors to $\XX_{g}$.
+The Dirac currents for $\XX$ are the positively oriented, nontrivial tangent vectors to $\XX$.
 These currents clearly have compact support.
-The closure in $\DD_{1}'$ of the union of all positive linear combinations of Dirac currents is a closed, convex cone $\CC_{g}\ss\DD'_{1}$, called the cone of \emph{asymptotic currents}.
-This cone lies on one side of a hyperplane $H= \omega^{-1}(0)$, where $ \omega:\DD'_{1}\to\R$ is a compactly supported 1-form integrable on a neighborhood $U$ of $\XX_{g}$ and defining $\FF|U$.
-(The proof in~\cite[Lemma~10.2.3]{condel1} goes through practically unchanged, just noting that the compactness of $\XX_{g}$ replaces that of the ambient manifold.)
-Since $\XX_{g}$ is compact, the asymptotic currents are compactly supported and we can view $\CC_{g}\ss\EE'_{1}$.
+The closure in $\DD_{1}'$ of the union of all positive linear combinations of Dirac currents is a closed, convex cone $\CC_{\XX}\subset\DD'_{1}$, called the cone of \emph{asymptotic currents}.
+This cone lies on one side of a hyperplane $H= \omega^{-1}(0)$, where $ \omega:\DD'_{1}\to\R$ is a compactly supported 1-form.
+Indeed, a nonsingular velocity field $v$ of $\LL$, slightly perturbed to a smooth field $w$ and damped off to $0$ outside a compact neighborhood of $\XX$, together with a Riemannian metric, defines a 1-form $\omega=\<w,\cdot\>$ such that $\omega(v)>0$ on $\XX$.
+Since $\XX$ is compact, the asymptotic currents are compactly supported and we can view $\CC_{\XX}\subset\EE'_{1}$.
 When working in $\DD'_{1}$, the continuous linear functionals are the compactly supported 1-forms, but when working in $\EE'_{1}$, they are all 1-forms.

-The base $\wh{\CC}_{g}=\CC_{g}\cap \omega^{-1}(1)$ of the cone $\CC_{g}$ is compact (both in $\EE'_{1}$ and in $\DD'_{1}$) by~\cite[Lemma~10.2.3]{condel1}.
-Once again the proof goes through by the compactness of $\XX_{g}$ and the fact that our spaces are Montel.
-Those continuous linear functionals $ \eta:\DD_{1}'\to\R$ which are strictly positive on $\wh{\CC}_{g}$ are exactly the smooth, compactly supported 1-forms on $\wh{W}$ which are transverse to $\XX_{g}$ (meaning that they take a positive value on each Dirac current).
-Similarly, the continuous linear functionals $\eta:\EE_{1}'\to\R$, strictly positive on $\wh{\CC}_{g}$, are the smooth 1-forms on $\wh W$ which are transverse to $\XX_{g}$.
-Sullivan applies the Hahn-Banach theorem, using compactness of the base, to produce interesting 1-forms that are transverse to $\XX_{g}$ (see~\cite[Subsection~10.2]{condel1}).
+The base $\wh{\CC}_{\XX}=\CC_{\XX}\cap \omega^{-1}(1)$ of the cone $\CC_{\XX}$ is compact (both in $\EE'_{1}$ and in $\DD'_{1}$) by~\cite[Lemma~10.2.3]{condel1}.
+Once again the proof goes through by the compactness of $\XX$ and the fact that our spaces are Montel.
+Those continuous linear functionals $ \eta:\DD_{1}'\to\R$ which are strictly positive on $\wh{\CC}_{\XX}$ are exactly the smooth, compactly supported 1-forms on $\wh{W}$ which are transverse to $\XX$ (meaning that they take a positive value on each Dirac current).
+Similarly, the continuous linear functionals $\eta:\EE_{1}'\to\R$, strictly positive on $\wh{\CC}_{\XX}$, are the smooth 1-forms on $\wh W$ which are transverse to $\XX$.
+Sullivan applies the Hahn-Banach theorem, using compactness of the base, to produce interesting 1-forms that are transverse to $\XX$ (see~\cite[Subsection~10.2]{condel1}).